vaib-dev/Courses/4-software-engineering/3-agile-methods.md

 ## **2) SAFe**

-SAFe comed in use in 2011, it promotes alignment, collaboration, and delivery across large numbers of agile teams.
+SAFe came in use in 2011, it promotes alignment, collaboration, and delivery across large numbers of agile teams.
 It was formed around three primary bodies of knowledge: agile software development, lean product development, and systems thinking.

 It has two to four levels:
 * Team level